banksjazz87/visitor-form-app/README.md

 # What Does It Do?

 ### `Problem`
-Using information cards to keep track of visitors, and asking them to fill them out before leaving.
+Using information cards to keep track of visitors and asking them to fill them out before leaving, is rather burdensome and requires quite a few steps.

 <br/>